clokk/mdmcp-unity/Documentation/MDMCPServer.md

-# Unity Editor MCP Server & Workflow Guide
+# MDMCP Server for Unity - Guide

 This document provides context and instructions for interacting with a More Context Protocol (MCP) server running inside the Unity Editor.
 The server allows for programmatic control over the Unity Editor, enabling automation of common tasks and in‑editor testing.